SalahHW/webserv/README.md

 ```sh
 ./webserv [configuration_file]
 ```
-If no configuration file is provided, a default one will be used (config/webserv.conf)
+If no configuration file is provided, the server will use the __default configuration file__ located at `config/webserv.conf`

 ## Configuration
 ### Writing a Configuration File